ogzhnsfgl/ECommerceApp_React/README.md

 - Client side has below features:

-..- Admin panel that allows CRUD operations for product, list of all orders and manage them.
+.._ Admin panel that allows CRUD operations for product, list of all orders and manage them.
-..- Users have permission to add item to basket and order them.
+.._ Users have permission to add item to basket and order them.

 **Packages that used in the project listed below:**
--React-Query
+.._ React-Query
--Antd
+.._ Antd
--Chakra UI
+.._ Chakra UI
--Moment
+.._ Moment
--React Image Gallery
+.._ React Image Gallery
--Formik
+.._ Formik
--Yuv
+..\* Yuv